 Śāntideva and the moral psychology of fear

-Buddhists consider fear to be a root of suffering.
+in Readings of Śāntideva’s Guide to Bodhisattva Practice, edited by Jonathon Gold and Douglas Duckworth, Columbia University Press (2019) p.221-234 https://doi.org/10.7312/gold19266Buddhists consider fear to be a root of suffering.
 In Chapters 2 and 7 of the Bodhicaryāvatāra, Śāntideva provides a series of provocative verses aimed at inciting fear to motivate taking refuge in the Bodhisattvas and thereby achieve fearlessness.
-This article aims to analyze the moral psychology involved in this transition.
-It will structurally analyze fear in terms that are grounded in, and expand upon, an Abhidharma Buddhist analysis of mind.
-It will then contend that fear, taking refuge, and fearlessness are complex intentional attitudes and will argue that the transition between them turns on relevant changes in their intentional objects.
-This will involve analyzing the object of fear into four aspects and ‘taking refuge’ as a mode of trust that ameliorates these four aspects.
-This analysis will also distinguish two modes of taking refuge and show the progressive role each might play in the transition from fear to fearlessness.
+This article analyzes the moral psychology involved in this transition.
+It structurally analyzes fear in terms that are grounded in, and expand upon, an Abhidharma Buddhist citta-caitta analysis of mind.
+It contends that fear, taking refuge, and fearlessness are complex intentional attitudes and argues that the transition between them turns on changes in their intentional objects.
+To demonstrate this, the article analyzes the object of fear into four aspects and ‘taking refuge’ as a mode of trust that ameliorates these four aspects.
+This analysis also distinguisesh two modes of taking refuge and shows the progressive role each might play in the transition from fear to fearlessness.